Teens and Technology

 There is a great book by Rosalind Wiseman called Queen Bees & Wannabes.
 One of the first chapters summarises her research and experiences with Technology, Media and Girl World.
 However, a lot of the advice in that chapter relates to boys as well.
 I have summarised some of it here, however, I highly recommend this book to all parents of teen girls.
 It is comprehensive, easy to read and full of great tips.

 Kids live in two worlds at the same time, the real world and the virtual world, and they interact with each other.
-Technology has its advantages and is a useful tool for communicating, working and safety concerns.
+Technology has its advantages and is a useful tool for communicating, learning and working.
 In teen world, phones are a status symbol.
-They are places where hours of mindless activity can be spent when kids can be doing other more useful things.
-Phones can make it more difficult to track where your child is as they can lie and say they are where they should be.
-It can drastically increase the spread and intensity of gossip, humiliation and drama.
-And we, as adults, are sometimes role modelling this behaviour with our own online obsessions.
+They are places where hours of mindless activity can be spent.
+Phones can drastically increase the spread and intensity of gossip, humiliation and drama.

 People act online like they wouldn’t in real life.
 People fight and argue over technology like they wouldn’t face to face.
 People put things online that are inappropriate but easy to disseminate and hard to get rid of.
 People give out personal information knowing that it is risky but this does little to stop them.
 It comes down to that thought of, “It’s okay.
 It won’t happen to me.”
-Technology can make us paranoid, wondering what people have seen or read about us online.
-And teens, as well as adults, are addicted to being connected and constantly in the loop of what is going on in their social world online.
+Technology can make us paranoid and over think things.
+And teens, as well as adults, are addicted to being connected and constantly in the loop of what is going on in their social world online with little to no going offline to enjoy other things in life and be mindful and present.

 Some great tips for technology and kids are: